markjoeljimenez/optidfs/README.md

 ## Features

-1. Supports NBA, NFL, NHL, MLB, and SOCCER
+1. Supports most sports on DraftKings (exception is LOL)
 2. Requests directly from DraftKings so users don't have to manually upload .csv files
+3. Import/export .csv
-3. Search by player, team, position
+4. Search by player, team, position
-4. Generate multiple lineups
+5. Generate multiple lineups
-5. Basic rules:
+6. Basic rules:
     - Lock players
     - Number of players from same team
     - Number of specific positions